ycpcs/cs100-fall2016/syllabus.md

 Since the course will primarily be hands-on activities, attendance will be taken at the **beginning** of every class and tardiness will not be allowed.
 Each student will be permitted two unexcused absence.  **Each additional unexcused absence will result in a 5% final grade reduction.**

+### Quizzes

+Quizzes will be given periodically to provide formative assessment of your understanding of the concepts being presented in class.
+They will be given at the beginning of class.
+No make-up quizzes will be given without approval of the instructor.

 ### Exams

 **No make-up exams will be given without approval of the instructor prior to class unless proof of extreme emergency or illness is provided.**  The exams will cover material from the topics covered in class.